microsoft/Win2D/README.md

 - Add the Win2D repository URL (https://github.com/Microsoft/Win2D.git) and hit 'Clone'

 ##### Build NuGet Packages
-- If using Visual Studio 2015:
+- If using Visual Studio 2017:
-  - Launch 'MSBuild Command Prompt for VS2015'
+  - Launch 'Developer Command Prompt for VS2017'
 - If using Visual Studio 2013:
   - In Windows search, type 'Visual Studio Tools', and select that folder to open it
   - Launch 'Developer Command Prompt for VS2013'